Daniel13713/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 #### 5. Printing a square
 Public instance method: def my_print(self): that prints in stdout the square with the character #:
   - if size is equal to 0, print an empty line

+#### 6. Coordinates of a square
+Private instance attribute: position:
+- property def position(self): to retrieve it
+- property setter def position(self, value): to set it:
+    - position must be a tuple of 2 positive integers, otherwise raise a TypeError exception with message position must be a tuple of 2 positive integers position should be use by using space - Don’t fill lines by spaces when position[1] > 0